-The first rubber dam was put in place in 1864 by a young American dentist, Dr. Sanford Christie Barnum, who needed a solution to keep the tooth cavity that he was working on dry and free from saliva.
-He had issues keeping the rubber sheet he was using around the tooth, but the process was perfected when the rubber dam punch and clamps were created in 1882.
-So see, not such a new practice!
+The Origin of the Rubber Dam History lesson!
+The first dental rubber dam was put in place in 1864 by a young American dentist, Dr. Sanford Christie Barnum, who needed a solution to keep the tooth cavity he was working on dry and free from saliva.
+He had issues keeping the rubber sheet he was using around the tooth—a process that was perfected when the rubber dam punch and clamps were created in 1882.

-It shouldn’t be up to the patient to understand about rubber dams in the first place.
+That said, it shouldn’t be up to the patient to understand what rubber dams are used for in dentistry, nor to advocate for their use in the first place.
 It is their dentist who should know the risks associated with NOT employing rubber dams, regardless of the hassles associated with applying them.

-If I have a patient with a previously treated tooth and a rubber dam was NOT used, I know that no matter how beautiful the root canal looks on the radiograph, there is a chance that the tooth could be contaminated and that may be the reason for root canal failure or why they still have symptoms.
+If I have a patient with a previously treated tooth, and a rubber dam was NOT used, I know that—no matter how beautiful the root canal looks on the radiograph—there is a chance the tooth could be contaminated. 🦷😓 Rubber dams really are that important.
+If one wasn’t used, that might very well be the reason a root canal failed and a patient is still experiencing pain.

 And then there’s this: